 To provide successful and meaningful palliative or end of life care Liberty Private Care works with allied health professions such as District Nurses, Macmillan and Marie Currie nurses and also with Doctors and Consultants, private and NHS based, to ensure that professional direction is carried out and in a way that meets the expectations of the client.

 Sometimes a client will have another person or representative making decisions for them either as a representative or in a more formal capacity with a Lasting Power of Attorney which can be either for Health and Wellbeing or concerned with Finance and Property.
 We are accustomed to coordinating with the various available representatives and managing the desired level of care for the client, their family and those representing them, and providing important input to assist appropriate decision making to take place.

-Our ethos is to follow the Six Step Programme and to provide a bespoke service to our clients, combined with our concierge service, which exceeds our clients expectations.
+Our ethos is to follow the Six Step Programme and to provide a bespoke service to our clients, combined with our homecare plus wrap around service, which exceeds our clients expectations.